1936 Auckland Rugby League season: Round 8

-After a remarkable 4 and a half year absence, former Kiwi Craddock Dufty turned out for City at the age of 36.
+After a remarkable four and a half year absence, former Kiwi Craddock Dufty turned out for City at the age of 36 at fullback in their 16-5 loss to Marist.
+His appearance caused considerable interest and he weighed 14st 12lb and looked "remarkably fit".
 He scored 47 points over the remainder of the season which meant he was the 6th highest point scorer for the season.
-During the Manukau and Devonport match George Kerr had to leave the field with 15 minutes remaining with a leg injury.
-For Ponsonby Payne was carried from the field near fulltime with a side injury.
+During the Manukau and Devonport match George Kerr had to leave the field with 15 minutes remaining with a leg injury and Steve Watene came up from fullback to join an attack and scored the equalising try with minutes to go.
+For Ponsonby A. Payne was carried from the field near full time with a side injury.
+In Newton's 11-8 loss to Mt Albert they were without centre Roy Bright, and five eighth Ted Brimble.
+At one point during the game on the number two field, their winger Pat Young was tackled close to the sideline and smashed into the picket fence with "terrific impact".
+He was said to have been "badly shaken" but fortunately was not badly injured and that this was an ongoing issue with the fence only about 9 feet from the sideline.